TobiKipp/CubeJNR/progress.rst

 hardware.
 An example for the limit of the hardware (keyboard):
 If two of the arrow keys are pressed one of the remaining arrow keys is still working, while the other is not.

+The one thing that is currently a bit strange is the z-axis movement.
+The item should get larger or smaller, but instead the visible parts get smaller.
+It seems I will need a camera control next.

+I will have to go through an OpenGL tutorial to get how the "camera" is set up correctly.
+The "camera" means I have no idea what to call it.
+The symptoms are the square not having equal length, the cube is not moving.